The online Welfare Auditing Training is kindly sponsored by Wildlife Reserves Singapore.

 This webinar takes the delegate through contemporary thinking behind animal welfare and what constitutes appropriate welfare for wild animals in captivity.
 It examines situations that represent poor welfare and the consequent outcomes of reduced husbandry and welfare practices.
 The aim is to empower delegates to recognise circumstances of sub-standard welfare when on a welfare audit.
 A series of interactive problem-based learning exercises are presented throughout the webinar as a means of understanding how to recognise poor welfare in a captive facility.

 This webinar introduces the concept and processes of auditing against a standard.
-Often the very idea of auditing appears to be counter-intuitive o in this webinar we lay out the approach and rationale behind audit practice, the different types of audit, what an audit consists of, and its applicability to a captive wild animal facility in terms of a welfare audit.
+Often the very idea of auditing appears to be counter-intuitive.
+In this webinar we lay out the approach and rationale behind audit practice, the different types of audit, what an audit consists of, and its applicability to a captive wild animal facility in terms of a welfare audit.
 The webinar concludes with a series of interactive exercises.

 As the title suggests, this webinar lays out the personal and professional requirements of how to act and behave like an auditor, and the disciplines necessary to be an effective welfare auditor.
 The webinar also covers the anatomy of an audit and what should take place and when.
 Webinar activities for delegates include a series of practical pre-audit exercises.